-Elaine was so thrilled to have joined Central Park Midwifery in 2013.
-Before joining Central Park Midwifery, Elaine worked with a physician in a busy private practice in New Jersey and attended births at Holy Name Medical Center.
-She was excited to have returned to practice in New York which is where she trained and currently lives.
+Elaine joined Central Park Midwifery in 2013.
+Before joining CPM, Elaine worked with a physician in a busy private practice in New Jersey and attended births at Holy Name Medical Center.

 Becoming a midwife was Elaine's dream for many years.
-During her journey to midwifery, she earned a bachelor's degree in Women's Studies and a certificate in LGBT studies from the University of Wisconsin - Madison.
+During her journey, she earned a bachelor's degree in Women's Studies and a certificate in LGBT studies from the University of Wisconsin - Madison.
 Having never lived anywhere outside of Wisconsin, Elaine chose to move across the country to Connecticut to earn her nursing degree at Quinnipiac University.
-After working as a labor and delivery nurse, she followed her dream of becoming a midwife and moved to New York to attend Columbia University to earn her midwifery degree while at the same time working as a nurse.
-For about 9 months, Elaine worked at Roosevelt Hospital as a nurse and she always wanted to return as a midwife.
-Elaine has worked and trained in many different settings but favors the continuity and close relationships that develop with women and their families while working in a private practice setting.
+After working as a labor and delivery nurse, she followed her dream of becoming a midwife and moved to New York to attend Columbia University to earn her midwifery degree while also working as a nurse.
+Elaine even worked at Mt Sinai West as a nurse and she always wanted to return as a midwife.
+Elaine favors the continuity and close relationships that develop with women and their families while working in a private practice setting.

-Elaine lives in Harlem with her husband, Fred, and their two cats, Penny and Harry.
+Elaine lives in Brooklyn with her husband, Fred, and their two cats, Penny and Harry.
 Fiona was born at the birthing center into Jo's loving hands.